MiniMell8910/Lab-5-Group/README.md

 ## Installing the Code

 To download this code, make sure you have the url copied from the GitHub page of the repository.
 Then go to your command terminal and access your desired directory where you want the code to exist.
-Then use the 'git clone' command followed by the url link you copied to install the software.
+Then use the `git clone` command followed by the url link you copied to install the software.

 ## Running the Code (Usage Documentation)